• Menu

 Depth filters are commonly seen as wound string, spun, or “melt-blown” cartridges that trap particles of larger size on the surface and smaller particles under the surface down to the center core.

 They work best when a variety of particle sizes are being filtered.
 Depth filters remove more sediment and hold more sediment overall without losing pressure than a surface filter cartridge.
+Various types of filter cartridges are readily available in stock, ensuring that customers can find the right replacement when needed.

 water filter cartridge for home infographic